powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 The PowSyBl network component created by an `equivalentInjection` of the CGMES grid model can vary depending on where it is located, inside or outside the boundary.
 If the `equivalentInjection` is located outside the boundary a `generator` will be created.
 If it is inside and the import option `iidm.import.cgmes.convert-boundary` is `true` then the conversion process will import all the equipments inside the boundary and a `generator`, as in the previous case, will be created.
 Otherwise, if the `equivalentInjection` is regulating voltage and a dangling line is created at the boundary the regulating voltage data of the `equivalentInjection` will be transferred to the `danglingLine`.

-When a generator is created it is associated to the corresponding voltage level and has the following attributes:
+When a generator is created, it is associated to the corresponding voltage level and has the following attributes:
 - `MinP` The `minP` property is copied if it is defined, otherwise `-Double.MAX_VALUE`.
 - `MinP` The `maxP` property is copied if it is defined, otherwise `Double.MAX_VALUE`.
 - `TargetP` The active power `P` from the `stateVariablesPowerFlow` profile or from the `steadyStateHypothesisPowerFlow` profile according with the import options and with the opposite sign as it is a target value.  `0.0` if both profiles are not defined.